Spencer Behmer, Texas A&M University

 Fabrizio Gabbiani is a Professor in the Department of Neuroscience.
 His research focuses on the computational aspects of visual sensing and collision avoidance behavior in insects.
 Lab web site.

-Erez Lieberman is an Assistant Professor in the Department of Molecular and Human Genetics.
+Erez Lieberman Aiden is an Associate Professor in the Department of Molecular and Human Genetics.
 He is a genome-wide chromatin organization researcher who developed the Hi-C method of chromatin sequencing.
 Lab web site.

 Rick Overson, Arizona State University

 Rick Overson is a Senior Sustainability Scientist in the School of Sustainability.
 His research seeks to understand the mechanisms which produce and maintain variation both within and between species and how this variation ultimately affects the evolution of natural populations.
 Lab web site.

 Brittany Peterson, Southern Illinois University Edwardsville

 Britt Perterson is an Assistant Professor in the Department of Biological Sciences.
 She is interested in microbial composition, collaboration, and competition within insect hosts.
 University web page.